7,940 views

 Update on October 8, 2011: We came to Mariners’ Corner Restaurant for my dad’s birthday celebration.
 As it turns out, the standards have dropped tremendously.
-The prices have remained the same and service is alright, but the food this time round is disappointing (not enough sauce; grilled lobster is dry and tough; fish is raw at the centre and we had to return it).
+The prices have remained the same and service is all right, but the food this time round is disappointing (not enough sauce; grilled lobster is dry and tough; fish is raw at the centre and we had to return it).
 We didn’t see the elderly captain this time round, and hear that the management has been changed.
 Sadly, this would probably be our last visit.

 The review below was posted 2 years ago for your reference.